-As digital technologies drive relentlessly forward, so does the 282 | Information Systems for Business and Beyond (2019) demand for increased security.
+As digital technologies drive relentlessly forward, so does the demand for increased security.
 One of the most important innovations in security is the use of encryption, which we covered in chapter 6.

 As the world of information technology moves forward, we will be constantly challenged by new capabilities and innovations that will both amaze and disgust us.
 As we learned in chapter 12, many times the new capabilities and powers that come with these new technologies will test us and require a new way of thinking about the world.
 Businesses and individuals alike need to be aware of these coming changes and prepare for them.